braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/message_step.md

 #### Original workflow

-`event_properties` can be used in the first full step in an action-based Canvas using the original workflow.
+`event_properties` can be used in the first full step in an action-based Canvas using the original workflow, even if the full step is scheduled.

 #### Canvas Flow

 In Canvas Flow, custom event and purchase event properties can be used in Liquid in any Message step that follows an [Action Paths]({{site.baseurl}}/user_guide/engagement_tools/canvas/canvas_components/action_paths/) step.
 For Canvas Flow, use this Liquid `` {% raw %} {{event_properties.${property_name}}} {% endraw %}`` when referencing these `event_properties`.
 These events must be custom events or purchase events to be used this way in the Message component.

 {% alert important %}
-`event_properties` cannot be used independently of Action Paths for Canvas Flow and cannot be used in scheduled Full Steps for the original Canvas editor.
+`event_properties` cannot be used independently of Action Paths for Canvas Flow.
 {% endalert %}

 In the first Message step following an Action Path, you can use `event_properties` related to the event referenced in that Action Path.
 You can have other steps (that are not another Action Paths or Message step) in between this Action Paths step and the Message step.
 Note that you’ll only have access to `event_properties` if your Message step can be traced back to a non-Everyone Else path in an Action Path step.